 Now, new or resale home?
 If you buy a resale house in an established area, you pretty much eliminate all such potential negatives.
 And there's no HST applicable unless it's a brand new or substantially renovated home.

 You can't choose your fixtures .. but then again, you can because you choose whether or not to offer on an existing home.
-If you don't like the kitchen cabinets, you can pass over or renovate it.
+If you don't like the kitchen cabinets, you can pass on it or renovate it.
 If the bath tub is avocado, you can have it re-glazed or replaced.
 If the house needs renovating, you should be able to buy it at a lower price, if the homeowner is a serious seller.
 Then finish it just the way you want it.

-All contract terms, including completion date, are agreed at the time of purchase, and the seller can't unilaterally alter any of the agreed terms.
+All contract terms, including completion date, are agreed at the time of purchase, and normally, the seller can't unilaterally alter any of the agreed terms.
 So, possession date can't be postponed without your express approval.
 Another difference between a new or resale home is the contract.
 It's usually a lot simpler and balanced between you and the seller.
 Plus the deposit is typically lower than for a brand new home.

 On moving day, there should be ...